 Put in Jars

 Add the chunky applesauce to hot jars leaving 1/2″ headspace for canning (1″ headspace for freezing).
-Process in a boiling water canner for 20 minutes (adjusting for elevation) or freeze.
+Process in a boiling water canner for 20 minutes (adjusting for elevation).

 - 12 lbs apples, cored, quartered